We are on the front lines of helping you, our fellow New Yorkers, throughout the COVID-19 pandemic.

 Testing is free and does not require insurance.
 You do not need to be a current Weill Cornell Medicine patient to receive COVID-19 testing.

 If you have any questions about testing, call the Weill Cornell Medicine hotline at (646) 697-4000 or the NYS COVID-19 hotline at 1-888-364-3065 for the most up-to-date information.
-You may contact your primary care provider to schedule a video visit or use the virtual urgent care services.
+You may contact your primary care provider to schedule a video visit.

 Please note: Do not go to the emergency room or your doctor’s office without calling first.
 It is important to first call your healthcare provider so they can make preparations to prevent the spread of the virus.